 286K.
-Where a person, against whom an order under section 74(1) of the Act is in force, institutes any legal proceedings, or continues any legal proceedings instituted by that person before the making of that order, without the leave of the High Court under section 74(1) of the Act -
+Where a person, against whom an order under section 74(1) of the Act is in force, institutes any legal proceedings, or continues any legal proceedings instituted by that person before the making of

 - (a) any other party to those legal proceedings, or to the application pursuant to which that order was made, may apply for those legal proceedings to be struck out; and - (b) the Court may, on an application under paragraph (a), or on the Court's own motion, strike out those legal proceedings.
+[S 41/2019 wef 18/01/2019]